Ovum-Programming-Language/OvumDocs/reference/bytecode_commands.md

 # Ovum Intermediate Language (Bytecode) Commands

 This document describes the commands available in the Ovum Intermediate Language (OIL).
+All commands expect arguments of proper size on the stack and push return value on stack if applicable.

 ## Stack Operations